rawilk/laravel-form-components/docs/files/filepond.md

 ### Multiple

-You can accept multiple files by passing in `multiple` as a boolean value.
+You can accept multiple files by passing in `allowMultiple` as a boolean value.
 This attribute has been added as a way to conveniently set the `allowMultiple` option for FilePond.

 ### Max Files